Boulder08/chunknorris/README.md

 - Example: --lookahead 50
 - Default: 64 for aomenc, automatic (encoder defined) for svt-av1 and x265, 40 for rav1e

 **--x265cl**: Defines a string of parameters to feed to x265 in addition to the preset.
 Remember to use the equal sign and double quotes, and there is no sanity check!
-Take care not to use ones you already have in the presets or default values because x265 might error out.
+The parameters you enter will override the ones from the default settings and selected presets.
-- Example: --x265cl="--no-sao --rskip 0"
+- Example: --x265cl "--no-sao --rskip 0"
 - Default: None

 **--sample-start-frame** and **--sample-end-frame**: Defines the range to encode a sample from.
 The normal script and encode settings will be used so you can validate for example the film grain/photon noise level using this parameter pair.